PrefectHQ/prefect/docs/cloud/onboard/first.md

 2019-12-01 10:46:33,277 - agent - INFO - Waiting for flow runs...
 ```

 Now that you have a Local Agent running it will remain there and periodically poll Prefect Cloud for scheduled runs that it needs to deploy.
 You can now schedule runs for this Flow!
-To create a Flow Run you have a few options at your disposal:
+You now have a few options at your disposal to create a Flow Run:

 - Open another command line session and run `prefect run cloud --name ETL --project Demo`
 - Navigate to the UI and click _Run_ on your Flow's page